Who Owns the Copyright for a Ghostwritten Book?

 There is a good chance that, if you’re an avid reader, you’ve read a book or two that was written by someone other than the author whose name is on the cover.
 Writing a book is hard work and it’s something that not everyone is cut out for.
 But that doesn’t mean they don’t have a book inside them worth sharing.

 Anyone can hire a writer, paying them to put pen to paper.
 The process is different each time, but the results are the same: a new book is made available for the world to consume.

-You may be wondering then, if Person 1 pays Person 2 to do the actual writing, who owns the final copyright?
+You may be wondering if Person "A" pays Person "B" to do the actual writing, who owns the final copyright?
 The short answer is that the copyright for a ghostwritten book belongs exclusively to the buyer.

 There is a lot more that goes into the process, though, so let’s take a closer look at ghostwritten books and the resulting ghostwriting copyright arrangements.

 What Exactly Is Ghostwriting?

 Ghostwriting is a remarkably simple process if you look at it through the lens of a business deal, rather than an artistic expression.

 John has a great idea for a book that he can’t stop thinking about.
 Unfortunately, he doesn't have the time or the writing skills to move his idea out of his brain and into the pages of a book.